Sweet Disarray: Critical reception

 DIY author Emma Swann felt that "despite [its] variety, not once does the record feel disjointed, or out of place.
 It’s a skill, but Croll’s soothing vocals, as well as he and his team’s spot-on engineering of the whole lot means it can slide from that soaring single to Croll’s inner Justin Timberlake via steel guitars and ukulele without missing a beat.
 It’s pleasantly pristine stuff from the still relative newcomer".
 Joe Rivers, writing for Clash magazine, found that Sweet Disarray was "patchy" and that it "would be an unremarkable singer-songwriter album were it not for Croll's welcome smatterings of electronica, soul and, most intriguingly, Afrobeat throughout.
 In his The Independent review, Andy Gill wrote that Croll's "ambitious arrangements need more disarray, and less sweetness".
 Similarly, Kate Wills from sister newspaper The Independent on Sunday concluded that Sweet Disarray "won’t frighten the horses, but it might encourage you to buy an overpriced T-shirt.
 Job’s a good ’un."
 Less impressed, Randall Colburn from Consequence of Sound felt that the album "reads more like a college thesis designed to satiate a panel of professors than it does an original document".
 He added that it "sounds like a who’s who of Spotify buzz bands, a time-stamped memo alerting music executives to the mainstream’s idea of indie rock [...]
 Croll remains a mystery, a patchwork of influences content to blend in, not to stand out."

+Commercial performance

+Sweet Disarray debuted and peaked at number 26 on the UK Albums Chart in the week of 16 March 2014.
+In the United States, it reached number 12 on Billboard's Heatseekers Albums chart.